RahulGarasiya/Pizza_Sales_Repot-SQL/README.md

 For detailed analysis and SQL queries used in this project, please visit the project repository.

 About Me
-I am an aspiring Business Analyst with an MBA in Information Technology and a passion for data-driven insights.
+I am an aspiring Data Analyst with an MBA in Information Technology and a passion for data-driven insights.
 Proficient in SQL, Power BI, and Excel, I aim to drive data-driven decisions and enhance operational efficiency.